Gigi Perreau: Career

+Her top-child-star status was recognized in a November 11, 1951, ceremony in Hollywood.
+Phillip McClay, president of the Screen Children's Guild, presented Perreau with a miniature golden skillet, representing the first Small Fry Award.

 Perreau played the rebellious teen daughter of Fredric March in 1956's The Man in the Gray Flannel Suit.
 However, her film career lost momentum as she became an adult, so she turned to television.
 In 1959, she played a friend of character Mary Stone (Shelley Fabares) on ABC's The Donna Reed Show, and had a supporting role in the sitcom The Betty Hutton Show on CBS, with her brother Gerald.
 In 1960, Perreau and Robert Harland performed as Sara Lou and Lin Proctor, a young couple from the east who have eloped and are heading west, in the ABC western series Stagecoach West episode "The Land Beyond", with Wayne Rogers and Robert Bray.
 Also in 1960, Perreau was cast as Julie Staunton in the episode "Flight from Terror" of the ABC adventure series The Islanders, set in the South Pacific.
 She was cast in two episodes, "Don Gringo" (1960) and "The Promise" (1961), of the Nick Adams ABC western series The Rebel.
 In 1961, she played Mary Bettelheim in the episode "The Twelfth Hour" of the ABC/Warner Brothers television crime drama The Roaring 20s.
-She was cast in a recurring role on ABC's Follow the Sun series from 1961–1962 as a secretary, Katherine Ann "Kathy" Richards.
+She was cast in a recurring role on ABC's Follow the Sun series from 1961 to 1962 as a secretary, Katherine Ann "Kathy" Richards.
 She guest-starred on The Rifleman in 1960 and 1961.
 She made two guest appearances on Perry Mason: in 1958 as title character and defendant Doris Bannister in "The Case of the Desperate Daughter" and in 1964 as nurse Phyllis Clover in "The Case of the Sleepy Slayer."
 In 1964, she also co-starred as Lucy, a beleaguered homesteader, on an episode of Gunsmoke titled "Chicken".
 In 1970, she appeared on the sitcom The Brady Bunch in the episode "The Undergraduate", portraying a math teacher who becomes the object of puppy love by Greg Brady, one of her students.
 On December 17, 1974, she appeared as Iris Cooley on Adam-12.

 In the 2000s, she provided her voice in the animated films Fly Me to the Moon (2008), A Turtle's Tale: Sammy's Adventures (2010) and Crash: The Animated Movie (2017), and acted in Time Again (2011).

 Personal life

-Perreau, 19, married 35-year-old Emil Frank Gallo, a business executive, in 1960; it was the first marriage for both parties.
+Perreau, 19, married 35-year-old business executive Emil Frank Gallo on October 1, 1960, in Hollywood; it was the first marriage for both parties.
+Perreau had two daughters and two sons.

 Affiliations

-Perreau is an alumna of Immaculate Heart High School in Los Angeles and has taught drama classes there.
-As of 2010, she was a member of the board of directors of both the Donna Reed Foundation for the Performing Arts and the Will Geer Theatricum Botanicum and is the vice-president of the Drama Teachers Association of Southern California.
+As of 2010, Perreau was a member of the board of directors of both the Donna Reed Foundation for the Performing Arts and the Will Geer Theatricum Botanicum and is the vice-president of the Drama Teachers Association of Southern California.
 She was a drama teacher for Meghan Markle.
 She was a guest of ITN at the wedding of Prince Harry and Meghan Markle in 2018.